 The takeaway?
 B2B marketers must create an entertaining experience for attendees to include elements of teaser content, impromptu competitions, and exclusive at-home experiences.

 PQ Media has forecasted that experiential marketing will rebound in 2021 with a 6.1% growth worldwide.
 Physical events will get back into action with a new digital dimension after COVID-19.
 This also reflects in the choice of 68% of marketers who believe in the hybrid future of B2B experiential marketing going into 2021.

 Technological innovations such as AI, AR, facial recognition, and holograms powered by 5G will make brand experiences more immersive, increase their global impact, and improve experiential campaign measurement.
 Technology firms must therefore focus on creating high-quality and personalized experiences to strengthen their reputation and forge long-term engagement with attendees.

-Netscribes market intelligence solutions help technology firms develop audience engagement strategies and drive differentiated brand experiences by offering the latest marketing trends and insights.
+Netscribes market research solutions help technology firms develop audience engagement strategies and drive differentiated brand experiences by offering the latest marketing trends and insights.
 To learn more, contact us.